Acornsgrow/optional_logger/README.md

 Easily support application loggers in your gems.

+**Note:** At the moment the following is what is under HEAVY development.
+The Usage is currently written based on the planned usage.
+I will remove this notice and udpate the Usage documentation once we have finalized the API and release v1.0.0.

 ## Why?

 OptionalLogger was built out of the need to be able to easily support logging